-By default, logs are dumped in your root directory every hour in a file using the naming format YYYY-mm-ddThh:mm:ss-<server id> (but you are able to change the frequency and path).
+By default, logs are dumped in your root directory every hour in a file using the naming format | YYYY-mm-ddThh:mm:ss-<server id>| (but you are able to change the frequency and path).
 There are four log files created each hour.
 Fastly has four different log-server aggregation points.
 Each will send logs to you and none of the four files will contain duplicate entries.

-NOTE: If your syslog traffic exceeds your normal service traffic, please contact sales@fastly.com (mailto:sales@fastly.com).
+(mailto:sales@fastly.com).